doct0rX/CapitalSweep/about.markdown

 permalink: /about/
 ---

-Capital Sweep is a place where matching happens between startups/companies && investors.
+Capital Sweep is a platform that simplifies the process of raising capital.

-and it's AI powered!
+  We automate the process to increase your chances of partnering up with the ideal investor, save time, and reduce unnecessary hard and soft costs. and it's AI powered!